Single Cell Tools

 Several definitions are helpful to understand how sequence data is analyzed.

-1. Cell: an individual cell, the target of single-cell RNA-seq experiments and the entity that we with to characterize
+1. Cell: an individual cell, the target of single-cell RNA-seq experiments and the entity that we wish to characterize

 2. Capture Primer: A DNA oligonucleotide containing amplification machinery, a fixed cell barcode, a random molecule barcode, and an oligo-dT tail to capture poly-adenylated RNA